uppnrise/springX/README.md

 ### Learn More About the Core Module

 For detailed usage instructions and examples, check out the [Core Module Documentation](core/README.md).

+### Real-World Examples

+For usage examples with real Spring Boot applications that use Spring X libraries, please refer to the [Spring X Examples Repository](https://github.com/uppnrise/springx-examples).

 ## Requirements